-We invited to enroll in the study users from the web-based intervention “Beber Menos” (Drink less, www.bebermenos.org.br) from 10/21/2013 to 03/11/2014.
-The Drinkless intervention is a fully automated web-based intervention developed and maintained by the World Health Organization.
-The original Dutch version (insert citations of Riper here) was translated into Portuguese, Spanish, Russian, Hindi, and English.
+We invited to enroll in the study users from the web-based intervention “Beber Menos” from 10/21/2013 to 03/11/2014.
+To recruit users, we sent an email to approximately 100,000 health professionals in Brazil asking them to share the intervention link with their patients.
 During this period, the Brazilian version received 29,386 visits.
 Each user has viewed on average 4,38 pages and spent 5 minutes on the website.
-To recruit users, we sent an email to approximately 100,000 health professionals in Brazil asking them to share the intervention link with their patients.
 One thousand thirty-six persons filled out the questionnaires.
-From these, 641 participants consented to participate in the research and filled up all the RCQ items.
-From the 641 included in analyses, 51.6% were males and 48.4% females.
+From these, 641 participants consented to participate in the research, filled up all the RCQ items and were included in our analyses.
+Regarding to these participants,, 51.6% were males and 48.4% females.
 The age ranged from 19 to 73 years (M = 39.5, SD ± 10.3).
 The sample characteristics are described in table 1.

 Instruments